Michael Bolton: Bio And Career Highlights

 Career Highlights

-Beyond his recording career, Bolton launched The Michael Bolton Charities, a philanthropic endeavor supporting women and children at risk for more than 30 years.
-He has also ventured into television and film, appearing in various roles.
+Beyond his recording career, Bolton has launched The Michael Bolton Charities, a philanthropic endeavor supporting women and children at risk for over 30 years.
+He has also penned songs for renowned artists such as Laura Branigan, Cher, and Bob Dylan.

-To date, Bolton has garnered two Grammy Awards for Best Pop Male Vocal Performance and six American Music Awards, cementing his legacy in adult contemporary music.
+To date, Bolton has collected two Grammy Awards for Best Pop Male Vocal Performance and six American Music Awards, solidifying his legacy in adult contemporary music, which is further recognized by his star on the Hollywood Walk of Fame.

 Signature Quote